araczzz/Healthso_App/README.md

 - **Open Source Libraries:** We would like to express our gratitude to the open-source community for the libraries used in this project.

----

-Feel free to adapt and expand upon this template to better suit your app's specific details and requirements.